Salam-Aboul-Hosn/lab-report-1-week-2/lab-report-1-week-2.md

 # Trying Some Commands
 **Example of ls -lat command**![Image](LatCommand.png) The command I used was ls -lat.
 The ls -lat command allows you to list all files or directories in the current directory by default.
-In order to use this command you open your terminal and type them.
+In order to use this command or any other command you open your terminal, type them in, and click enter.
 # Moving Files with scp
 ![Image](SCP.png)
 The scp command coppies files between a local and a remote system and is used to transfer data.
 In this case we ran the command: scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:\~/ As we can see here the commmand is scp (java file name) with the server address (cs15lwi22auz@ieng6.ucsd.edu) following with :\~/ This allowed us to copy a file from our computer to a remote computer.